Sonictherocketman/blogdown/README.md

     post = Blogdown(title='Some lovely title',
         author='My name',
-        content='This is the best thing ever!')
+        markdown='This is the best thing ever!')